Despite the advances in modern medicine, many mothers, seasoned and new, are leaning more and more toward using home remedies.

 That night, within just twenty minutes, little Marie started tooting away and eventually had two soiled diapers.
 Soon enough, our fussy baby was fussy no more.
 The next day she pooed one more time and returned to being the happy, silly, playful baby that she is.
-Since that evening, whenever we change her diet or she is especially fussy, we give her Chamomile tea, and it has worked for us every time.
+Since that evening, whenever we change her diet, or she is unusually fussy, we give her Chamomile tea, and it has worked for us every time.

-I believe it is worth giving a try, seeing as it has so few potential negative side effects compared to its over-the-counter competition and has been trusted around the world for centuries as the “go-to” medicinal herb for quite the wide variety of ailments.
+I believe it is worth giving a try, seeing as it has so few potential adverse side effects compared to its over-the-counter competition and has been trusted around the world for centuries as the “go-to” medicinal herb for quite the wide variety of ailments.
 But in the end that call is up to you, Mom.
 Do what you feel is safest and best fits your child’s needs.

 Are You a New Parent or Parent-To-Be?